mathspp/mathspp/pages/02.blog/solving-wordle-with-apl/item.md

 For example, if the word `'aback'` scored `1 0 1 0 0`,
 the word `'taste'` wouldn't do because we know the secret word has two `'a'`s, and the word `'taste'` only has one.
-In other words, we can't just use _membership_ because that doesn't take into care about how many times each letter is accounted for, but we can use _progressive membership_ once more:
+In other words, we can't just use _membership_ because that doesn't care about how many times each letter is accounted for, but we can use _progressive membership_ once more:

 ```APL